 The Seanchan in The Wheel of Time, are an empire of conquerors from beyond the sea, founded by the son of a great king from a thousand years ago who sent an army sailing to the west.
 They appear for the first time in the second book of the series, but even four books later most people in the known world don't believe in them.

 In the final book Shara is an even bigger example of this, surprising EVERYONE (except the readers).

 The characters of World War Z repeatedly lampshade that nobody even believed in zombies, let alone knew anything about how to defeat them. note Hilariously not the case in Real Life: The Military does plan for things like zombie outbreaks specifically as thought exercises so they'll be ready for Outside Context Emergencies.

-In Triplanetary, the first book of the Lensman series, our heroes have escaped from the clutches of the villainous Gray Roger, figured out his nefarious plans, have mustered the space cavalry, and at last have his evil forces on the ropes — and then out of nowhere a brand new super-advenced alien species called the Nevians barges in on the battle, easily trounces every ship with its ability to partially neutralize inertia, and kidnaps our heroes several light-years away.
+In Triplanetary, the first book of the Lensman series, the heroes have escaped from the clutches of the villainous Gray Roger, figured out his nefarious plans, have mustered the space cavalry, and at last have his evil forces on the ropes — and then out of nowhere a brand new super-advenced alien species called the Nevians barges in on the battle, easily trounces every ship with its ability to partially neutralize inertia, and kidnaps the heroes several light-years away.
 This signals the beginning of the Lensman Arms Race.

 H. G. WellsThe War of the Worlds.
 This trope works in both directions.
 The humans had no idea about the alien invaders and the alien invaders had no idea about human diseases.